micnovak/ConfD-Doc/docs/quick-guides/NSO_ConfD/nso-confd.md

 $ ncs --version
 5.5
 ```

-NOTE:: Many NSO commands starts with `ncs` instead of `nso`.
-This based on the name of NSO's
+NOTE:: Many NSO commands start with `ncs` instead of `nso`.
+This is based on the name of NSO's
 predecessor NCS.

 ## Build and start ConfD and example application

-In ConfD installation directory you can find examples under `examples.confd`
+In the ConfD installation directory you can find examples under `examples.confd`
 subdirectory.
 We will use `examples.confd/intro/1-2-3-start-query-model` example.

 You can build and use example directly in the example directory, or you can copy it
 to some other directory.
-The latter is probably better idea, since we will modify
+The latter is better idea, since we will modify `confd.conf` file
-`confd.conf` file
 (e.g. `cp -r $CONFD_DIR/examples.confd/intro/1-2-3-start-query-model /tmp; cd /tmp//1-2-3-start-query-model`).

 First, we will build the example.
 Go to the example directory and run